 This would be more a solution for informational messages for which you don’t expect a reply or for the people who were in BCC since the To recipient(s) wouldn’t have seen them anyway and a Reply All would not have addressed any of the BCC recipients either.

 After sending your original message with attachments, go into your Sent Items folder and Forward the message to the rest.
 You can now remove the attachments and also write a small note that you forwarded it without attachments so people won’t mail you back with “You forgot the attachments!”.

 In the original message, you might also want to include the names and or addresses of the people you CC-ed with an additional message for full disclosure reasons.

-Extra tip: You can also fill the “Have replies sent to” field with additional addresses of the people you “CC-ed” via the second copy to include them when the recipient presses “Reply”.
+Extra tip: You can also fill the “Have replies sent to” field with additional addresses of the people you “CC-ed” via the second copy to include them when a recipient presses “Reply”.

 - Outlook 2003 and previous

 - Outlook 2007, Outlook 2010, Outlook 2013 and Outlook 2016